BlueWinds/WarTechIIC/Campaigns.md

 `at` can be the current system; this is a fine way to offer the player breakpoints in the action that they can return to later.

 ### `contract`
 Offer a contract in the command center.
 Its requirements are ignored; use an `if` condition instead.
 The campaign will be on hold until they complete the drop.
 If successful, it moves onto the next Entry.
-If the player fails the mission, or the mission expires, we instead `onFailGoto` (exactly as `goto`, explained above).
+If the player fails the mission, we instead `onFailGoto` (exactly as `goto`, explained above).
+It is recommended, but not required, that `onFailGoto` send the player to a `fakFlashpoint` - this lets them put the campaign on hold, giving time to heal up, repair damage and build a stronger lance without time pressure.

+A contract always spawns in the current star system, and always blocks travel.
+Use a `fakeFlashpoint` to have the user travel; custom campaigns do not support travel contracts for several reasons (mainly because they're buggy as hell).

 Example:
 ```